shaikhayaan1924-bit/Ayaan_repository/README.md

      c. printed the squareroot of the number using math.sqrt(number)
      d. printed the logarithm of the number using math.log(number)
      c. printed the sine in radian of the number using math.sin(number)

+# Assignment-4
+Task 1: Read a File and Handle Errors
+     a.
+Created a function read_file()
+     b.
+In that used try and except syntax.
+In try opened a file in read mode and used for loop in that to print content line by line.
+     c.
+In except FileNotFoundError printed file not found
+     d.
+Called the function

+Task 2: Write and Append Data to a File
+     a.
+Created a function write_append()
+     b.
+Created a variable where the user can give input
+     c.
+Opened a file in write mode where we have to write
+     d.
+Then created another variable where extra content will be appended in the previous file
+     e.
+And finally opened a file in read mode to display the full content to user
+     f.
+Called the function
+     b.